mabruce83/GetDataProject/CodeBook.md

 * Remove non-alpha-numeric characters
 * Expand abbreviations "f," "t," and "Acc" to "Frequency," "Time," and "Acceleration" respectively.
 * For improved readability, "mean" and "std" were renamed "Mean" and "Std" respectively.
-* To correct for an apparent mislabeled variable name in the original data set "BodyBody" was relabeled to "Body"
+* To correct for an apparent mislabeled variable name in the original data set, "BodyBody" was relabeled to "Body."
 * Subject and Activity columns were labeled appropriately.
 * Only the variable names corresponding to columns for "mean" and "std" were applied.